operator-framework/operator-sdk/doc/ansible/dev/testing_guide.md

 `verify.yml` is an Ansible playbook contains Ansible assert tasks that will be run by after your role or playbook is imported.

-#### test-local
+#### local
-The test-local scenario is a more full integration test of your operator.
+The local scenario is a more full integration test of your operator.
 It brings up a Kubernetes-in-docker cluster, builds your Operator, deploys it into the cluster, and then creates an instance of your CustomResource and runs your assertions to make sure the Operator responded properly.
 You can run this scenario with
-`molecule test -s local`, which is equivalent to `operator-sdk test local`, or with `molecule converge -s test-local`, which will leave the environment up afterward.
+`molecule test -s local`, which is equivalent to `operator-sdk test local`, or with `molecule converge -s local`, which will leave the environment up afterward.

 The scenario has the following structure:

 ```
-molecule/test-local
+molecule/local
 ├── molecule.yml
 ├── playbook.yml
 ├── prepare.yml